Zadkaiv/30-days-of-c.repo/README.md

-# 30-days-of-c.repo
+# ML_projects
-This is a 30 days project to learn C language and journal my progress
+This is a repo I made to save my Machine Learning Projects